-The proper way to start an overhead press is standing with the bar on your shoulders.
+The proper way to start an overhead press is to start by standing with the bar on your shoulders.
 Push the bar up and over your head until your elbows are locked.
-Do not use your legs make sure to keep them straight.
+Don’t use your legs and make sure to keep them straight.
 Then lower the bar to your shoulders and repeat.

 The overhead press is a full body exercise.
 Your shoulders and arms are what push the weight up and over your head.
 Your legs, lower back and abs is what helps you maintain your balance.
-The overhead press is one of the best exercises to build strong and muscular shoulders and to gain bigger arms.
-To avoid shoulder pain you want to overhead press with a narrow grip to ensure you don’t flare your elbows.
+The overhead press is one of the best exercises to build strong and muscular shoulders as well as bigger arms.
+To avoid shoulder pain, you want to overhead press with a narrow grip so you don’t flare your elbows.
 Then you want to shrug your shoulders at the top.
 Push the bar up and over your head, lock your elbows and shrug your shoulders upwards towards the ceiling.
 This is what engages your traps and prevents shoulder injury.
-You’ll definitely struggle to add weight more than you would on other exercises.
-The poorer your form is the more you will struggle with this exercise.
-Which is why I emphasize on proper form so much with this exercise.
+You’ll definitely struggle to add weight than you would on other exercises.
+The poorer your form is, the more you will struggle with this exercise.
+Which is why it’s so important to have a proper form.

-- Put the bar on your front shoulders.
+- Put the bar on the front of your shoulders.
 With a narrow grip, keep your wrists straight and your forearms vertical.
 You want to make sure to lock your knees and hips.

 - Raise your chest towards the ceiling by arching your upper-back.
 Try to touch your chin with the upper part of your chest.

 - Take a deep breath.
-Hold it and push the bar in a vertical line.
-You do not want to press it in front or behind your head.
+Hold it in and push the bar in a vertical line.
+You don’t want to press it in front or behind your head.
 You want to press it over your head.

 - Go forward.
 Stay close to the bar as you press the weight up.
 Once the bar has passed your forehead you need to shift your torso forward.

-- Locking it in, hold the bar over your shoulders.
+- Lock it in and hold the bar over your shoulders.
 Lock your elbows and shrug your shoulders up to the ceiling.

 - Return the bar to your shoulders.
 That is one rep.

-- Exhale, raise your chest and set your forearms vertical.
-Do not bend your legs; you will be taking the work away from your shoulder muscles because you will be engaging the stronger muscles in your legs; and that would defeat the purpose of this exercise.
-You do however want to keep your hips and knees locked from start to finish.
-If you can’t lock in your knees and hips than the weight is too heavy.
+- Breathe out, raise your chest and set your forearms vertical.
+Don’t bend your legs because you’ll take the work away from your shoulder muscles by using stronger muscles in your legs which would defeat the purpose of this exercise.
+You want to keep your hips and knees locked from start to finish.
+If you can’t lock in your knees and hips, then the weight is too heavy.

-The overhead press looks dangerous because you’re putting weight right above your head, however it is a lot safer than the squat or bench press.
-If you are not able to push the weight, you can simply lower it back your shoulders.
-You then return it on the floor or drop the bar if you use bumper plates.
-But you will never get stuck under the bar.
+The overhead press looks dangerous because you’re putting weight right above your head, but it is a lot safer than the squat or bench press.
+If you aren’t able to push the weight, you can simply lower it back your shoulders.
+Then return it to the floor or drop the bar if you use bumper plates.
+Don’t worry, you won’t get stuck under the bar.